babel/website/_posts/2017-01-23-upgrade-guide.md

 let p2 = Point.secondConstructor(3, 4);
 ```

-See [/docs/plugins/transform-class-properties/](/docs/plugins/transform-class-properties/) for more informations.
+See [/docs/plugins/transform-class-properties/](/docs/plugins/transform-class-properties/) for more information.

 <blockquote class="babel-callout">
   <small>We're Riding the Bus to Flavortown!</small>